FiiO JM21 Digital Audio Player (DAP) and Final Audio B3 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

 | 299 ohms | 2 mW (LG) / 8 mW (MG) / 31 mW (HG) | 5 mW (LG) / 23 mW (MG) / 93 mW (HG) |

-The tempered glass sold by Mr. Shield for the FiiO JM21 has higher hardness than the FiiO SF-JM21 (9H versus 6H).
-In terms of installation, I preferred the tools included with the FiiO SF-JM21, especially the plate designed to press the glass onto the screen and the microfiber cloth, which is better finished.
+The tempered glass protector sold by Mr. Shield for the FiiO JM21 has higher hardness than the FiiO SF-JM21 (9H versus 6H).
+In terms of installation, I preferred the tools included with the FiiO SF-JM21, especially the plate designed to press the protector evenly onto the device’s screen and the microfiber cloth, which is of better quality.

-The adhesive quality of the Mr. Shield protector is better, and I had no issues with dust or bubbles during application.
-It is worth mentioning that the dust-removal sticker included in the package is not very good, and I recommend using a 3M adhesive tape instead.
+The adhesive quality of the Mr. Shield protector is superior, and I did not experience issues with dust or bubbles during application.
+It is important to mention that the dust-removal adhesive included in the box is not effective, and I recommend using 3M adhesive tape instead.

-The JM21’s portability is impressive when compared to most DAPs released in recent years.
-At only 13 mm thick, the JM21 is nearly 10 mm thinner than the FiiO M11S, which is about 19 mm thick.
+The portability of the JM21 is impressive when compared to most DAPs released in recent years.
+At only 13 mm thick, the JM21 is almost 10 mm thinner than the FiiO M11S, which is approximately 19 mm thick.

-The JM21 weighs 156 g—almost half the weight of the M11S (271 g).
-With its thin and lightweight body, the result is a better grip when holding the device and barely noticing it when placed in a pocket.
+The JM21 weighs 156 g, almost half the weight of the M11S (271 g).
+With its slim and lightweight body, the result is a more comfortable grip when holding the device, and it is barely noticeable when placed in a pocket.

-When turning on the FiiO JM21, it takes about 30 seconds to boot.
-If you connect your wired headphones before unlocking the screen, touch response may fail when swiping to unlock.
+When powering on the FiiO JM21, it takes approximately 30 seconds to complete the boot process.
+If you connect your wired earphones before turning on the screen, the touch response may fail when swiping to unlock.
 To avoid this, simply connect the cable after unlocking the screen.

-Navigation on the JM21 proved to be fast and smooth both within the operating system and in apps downloaded from the Play Store.
+Navigation on the JM21 proved to be fast and smooth both within the operating system and when using apps downloaded from the Play Store.

-Specifically in FiiO Music, at first I found scrolling through folders and albums stored on my microSD card to be somewhat slow.
-There was also a noticeable delay in loading album thumbnails next to each track.
+Specifically in FiiO Music, at first, I found scrolling through folders and tracks from albums stored on my microSD card to be somewhat slow.
+There was also a noticeable delay in loading the thumbnail images displayed next to each track.

-After several JM21 firmware updates and FiiO Music updates, navigation and image rendering improved significantly.
-As a result, the overall experience in the player’s native music app became much more pleasant in my view.
+After several firmware updates for the JM21 and updates to FiiO Music, navigation and image rendering became considerably better.
+As a result, the overall experience in the player’s native music application became much more pleasant in my view.

-Tip: When using the crosshair icon located at the bottom left corner during folder navigation in FiiO Music, you will be taken directly to the folder and track currently being played.
+Tip: When using the crosshair icon located at the bottom left corner in the folder navigation of FiiO Music, you will be directed to the folder and track that are currently being played.

-Below, you can watch a video demonstrating the navigation experience on the FiiO JM21 with firmware version 1.0.7 and FiiO Music version 3.2.8.
+See below the video I made demonstrating the navigation experience on the FiiO JM21 with firmware version 1.0.7 and FiiO Music version 3.2.8.

 The FiiO JM21 comes with the following apps pre-installed: